pmarinelli18/TPEDCoasterControlsFall2019/README.md

 Things to do:
--Create a diagram to show how the controls system will run/n -Write the software will be running the model
+-Create a diagram to show how the controls system will run<br />
+-Write the software will be running the model<br />

 Design Team DropBox